TIY-ATL-ROR-2016-Feb/course-notes/prework.md

    [Codecademy Ruby course](http://www.codecademy.com/en/tracks/ruby).
 Work through at least "Arrays & Hashes", but feel free to go farther if you'd like.
-2. (Optional) Sign up for [Exercism.io](http://exercism.io) with your new Github account.
-Work through the Ruby track as best as you can.
-The important thing here isn't to complete everything but to spend some time applying what you've learned.
+2. (Optional) Sign up for [Exercism.io](http://exercism.io) or [RubyMonk](https://rubymonk.com) with your new Github account.
+Work through the ruby exercises as best as you can.
+The important thing here isn't to complete everything but to spend some time working with ruby.

 ## Reflection / Deliverables